FreshCodeJourney/MyPortFolio/README.md

 # Installation
 To run this portfolio locally, follow these steps:

-Clone the repository: git clone https://github.com/rishavchanda/rishav-chanda-portfolio.git Navigate to the project directory: cd rishav-chanda-portfolio Install the dependencies: npm install
+Clone the repository: git clone https://github.com/FreshCodeJourney/MyPortFolio.git Navigate to the project directory: cd mangesh-ingle-portfolio Install the dependencies: npm install
 Start the development server: npm start
 Open your browser and visit: http://localhost:3000